Three generations of a Finnish family walking a curly-haired dog along a sunlit forest path covered in autumn leaves, photo by Joel Willans

 13 Signs You Grew Up in Finland

 If you grew up in Finland, certain things just make sense.
 A sauna is not a luxury, it is a room.
 Silence is not awkward, it is polite.
-And a summer evening spent picking berries in the forest is not unusual, it is simply how August works.
-These 13 signs you grew up in Finland capture the small, specific truths of a Finnish childhood — the ice-cold lake swims, the dark winter nights, the salmiakki, the sisu.
+A summer evening spent picking berries in the forest is not unusual, it is simply how August works.
+And if you reach into a bag of sweets and find something aggressively salty and black, you consider that a good sign.

+These 13 signs you grew up in Finland capture the small, specific truths of a Finnish childhood.
+The ice-cold lake swims after the sauna, the dark winter mornings at school, the salmiakki, the mosquitoes, the very particular social contract of queuing.
 The Finnish personality traits that mark you for life tend to take root early.
 Here is where most of them start.

 1. A sauna in the bathroom is completely normal